confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 In order for ksqlDB to be able to load your UDFs, they need to be compiled from classes into an uberjar.
 Run the following command to build an uberjar:

 ```
-gradle build
+gradle shadowJar
 ```

-You should now have a directory, `extensions` with a file named `how-to-guides-0.0.1.jar` in it.
+You should now have a directory, `build/libs` with a file named `example-udfs-0.0.1.jar` in it.

 In order to use the uberjar, you need to make it available to ksqlDB server.
 Create the following `docker-compose.yml` file: